Jobs for Teachers Frequently Asked Questions (FAQ)

-Any accredited K-12 public or private school and special education cooperatives located in Montana may post jobs via the service.
-Accreditation may be by the Montana Office of Public Instruction or a nationally recognized K-12 accrediting organization.
+Any Montana K-12 public or private school and special education cooperatives accredited through the Office of Public Instruction may post jobs via the service.

 Job postings may not express directly or indirectly any specification, limitation or discrimination based on any protected class: sex, marital status, age, physical or mental disability, race, creed, religion, color, or national origin.